aosabook/500lines/spreadsheet/chapter.md

 ![Architecture Diagram](./images/00-architecture.png)

-Now let’s go through the four source code files, in the same order as the browser loads them:
+In order to make sense of the diagram, let’s go through the four source code files, in the same sequence as the browser loads them:

 * **index.html**: 20 lines
 * **main.js**: 36 lines (excluding comments and blank lines)